 For Seniors

-Greetings to members of the Class of 2023!
+Greetings to members of the Class of 2024 and mid-cycle Seniors!

 Here’s a quick summary of where you need to be when, followed by detailed information that will be useful to you and your family.
 Please note that this information is subject to change, and updated information will be added closer to Commencement Weekend.
-Note: We ask that all our guests be fully vaccinated (boosters optional) before arriving on campus.
+We strongly recommend our guests be fully vaccinated.

 ___________________________________________________